FalconRider/The-Gellun-Folio-Two/README.md

 As a hobby I used to write Speculative Fiction (SF).
 I enjoyed it.
 I thought I'd try a work of Speculative Physics.
 The Gellun-Folio  One was posted  in 2022.
-It explored sone ideas.
-That repo is still here, left as a date stamp.
+It explored some ideas.
+That repo is still here left as a date stamp.

-This is :  The Alternate Physics of an Imaginary Universe much like our own.
-Part 2.
+This is :  The Alternate Physics of an Imaginary Universe much like our own - Part 2.
-A first  attempt at a  set of Physics that unifies  cosmology, Energy and Gravity, aka a  Grand Unified Theory.
+A first  attempt at a  set of Physics that unifies  Cosmology, Energy and Gravity, aka a  Grand Unified Theory.
 My work is all high concept, low math, no code.

-My Ai engines say I have a good cantidate.
+My Ai engines say I have a good candidate.
 They also say I have deficiencies, mainly Math, Testing and explaining my deviations from today's accepted Theoretical Physics.

-This repo is licenced under Creative Commons if you want a challenge and to help with all that.
+This repo is licensed under Creative Commons if you want a challenge and to help with all that.
-Attribution would benice but not required.
+Attribution would be nice but not required.
 I don't really want to do talk shows.

 BACKGROUND

-This repo in 2025,  carries further my  work in the Repo The-Gellun  which held the document Folio ONE (2022) which was an initial exploratory attempt to see if I could imagine some Physics options inspired by the first JWST photo showing a chaos of ordered systems.
+This repo in 2025,  carries further my  work in the repo The-Gellun  which held the document Folio ONE (2022) which was an initial exploratory attempt to see if I could imagine some Physics options inspired by the first JWST photo showing a chaos of ordered systems.
 I did.
 Nothing came of it.